 This is the second annual version of SmartAsset’s study.
-Read the 2015 version here.
+Read the 2017 study here.

 There’s at least one group of Americans, however, who would be hard-pressed to move south for any reason: hockey fans.
 Hockey may not have the largest following of major U.S. sports, but its fans are among the most dedicated – and the most intense.
 In true hockey towns like Grand Forks, North Dakota; Hershey, Pennsylvania; and Houghton, Michigan, cold weather isn’t a reason to flee.
 It’s a reason to celebrate.

 To find America’s best hockey towns, SmartAsset looked at data on fan intensity and quality of life in 123 U.S. cities or towns that are home to NHL, AHL, ECHL or NCAA Division I hockey teams.
 We considered such metrics as the average attendance at hockey games and the amount of search traffic for the term “hockey” to gauge fan intensity.

 We looked at factors like the median income, the unemployment rate and the violent crime rate to reflect each town’s quality of life.
 (Read more about our methodology below.)

 Calculate your mortgage payment with SmartAsset’s super-smart mortgage calculator.

 - Grand Forks repeats.
 After rating as America’s top hockey town in 2015, Grand Forks once again lands in the top spot.
 It scored a perfect 100 for both fan intensity and quality of life.